Mark Scheifele: Professional

+Scheifele and the Jets began the 2022–23 season strong and quickly tied a franchise record for the best start to a season.
+This was in spite of missing numerous key players due to injuries such as Ehlers, Wheeler, and Mason Appleton.
+By late November, Scheifele was leading the team with 11 goals as the team improved to a 13–6–1 record.
+While the team suffered setbacks due to injuries, Scheifele and Dubois continued to lead the top two lines and collect points.
+In December, Scheifele recorded two hat-tricks as the Jets finished the year with a 22–13–1 record.
+His sixth hat-trick came in a 6–5 loss to the Vegas Golden Knights on December 13 while his seventh came at the end of the month in a win over the Vancouver Canucks.
+In the second to last game of the season, Scheifele scored to help lead the Jets over the Minnesota Wild and clinch a playoff berth in the 2023 Stanley Cup playoffs.
+However, he would be limited to only four games during their first round series against the Golden Knights due to an injury.

+Prior to the start of the 2023–24 season, Scheifele and Hellebuyck signed an identical seven-year, $59.5 million contract extension with the Jets.

+On October 18, 2025 Scheifele scored a power play goal against the Nashville Predators for his 813th career NHL point, making him the all-time points leader for the Winnipeg Jets franchise.

 International play

 Scheifele has competed for Team Canada at both the junior and national level at international tournaments.
 His first international tournament was at the 2012 World Junior Ice Hockey Championships held in Calgary and Edmonton.
 Scheifele played on a line with Tanner Pearson and each set each other up for goals to win the bronze medal.
 Later that year, he also competed in the 2012 Canada–Russia Challenge where he helped Team Canada win a gold medal.
 Scheifele also participated in the 2013 World Junior Ice Hockey Championships, held in Ufa, Russia.

 During his rookie season with the Jets, Scheifele played for the senior Canadian team at the 2014 IIHF World Championship in Minsk.
 However, they failed to medal at the tournament after being eliminated by Finland in the quarter-finals.
 He was later named to Team Canada's 2016 IIHF World Championship roster, held in Moscow and Saint Petersburg, where he won the gold medal.
 Following this, Scheifele was named Kitchener-Waterloo and area's top athlete for 2016.
 Later that year, Scheifele represented Team North America at the 2016 World Cup of Hockey, playing on the top line alongside Auston Matthews and Connor McDavid.
 In 2019, Scheifele announced his decision to skip the 2019 IIHF World Championship after the Jets were eliminated from the Stanley Cup playoffs.